wjacks4/Odds-/README.md

    1. First, an Amazon Virtual Machine needs to be created.
 Navigate to the Amazon Web Services homepage and select "Create a free account"

-   2. Once your account has been created, navigate to the "Instances" tab, and select the blue button labeled "Launce Instance"
+   2. Once your account has been created, navigate to the "EC2" page under the "Services" dropdown menu.
+From there, select the blue "Create Instance" button.

    3. Select the first Ubuntu server option you see.